makkihrb/makkihrb/README.md

 - 🔭 You Can Find All My Works and Projects here on my  [Portfolio](https://mekkihrb.vercel.app/)

-- 🌱 I’m currently learning Back-end and MERN
+- 🌱 I’m currently learning Back-end and ERP Systems (Odoo | Python)

-- ❓ Ask me about anything related to Front-end and ReactJS
+- ❓ Ask me about anything related to Software Engineering